fuseraft/InterpJS/README.md

-## I wanted C#-style string interpolation for JavaScript and was bored.
+## I wanted C#-ish string interpolation for JavaScript and was bored.

 So here's **interp.js**.